rybosome/lmoe/README.md

 Version 0.1.2

-This is currently a very basic implementation which primarily supports a general expert, offers no configuration, has limited automation for environment setup, and does not have persistence.
+This is currently a very basic implementation which mostly supports a general expert, offers no configuration, has limited automation for environment setup, and does not have persistence.

 This is not yet ready for others' use.